Land Acknowledgement Protocol

 Here is an example of Brandon University’s land acknowledgement:

 Brandon University has campuses on Treaty 1 and Treaty 2 lands, and we are a gathering place for people from many backgrounds and around the world.
 In this way, we carry on the Indigenous customs of our home in Brandon.
 We acknowledge Brandon is on shared territory between the Dakota Oyate, the Anishinaabeg, and the National Homeland of the Red River Métis.
-Today, many other Indigenous people call Brandon their home today, including the Ininew, Anisininewuk, Denesuline, and Inuit.
+Today, many other Indigenous people call Brandon their home, including the Ininew, Anisininewuk, Denesuline, and Inuit.

 The plants, animals, and people who share their history and traditions on the land and water of this area deeply influence our gatherings today.
 Thank you to all for sharing this space with us today.